baitoeywsd/Thailand-s-Decarbonization-Journey-1995-2024/README.md

 **Key Insight:** Handling data logic at the SQL level ensures high performance in Power BI, allowing for seamless filtering across three decades of historical data.

-## 6. Strategic Roadmap & Recommendations
+## 6. Recommendations & Action Plan

 Based on the data trends, three strategic pillars are essential for Thailand to bridge the gap toward Net Zero 2065: